waldyjoe/waldyjoe.github.io/_pages/about.md

 I currently do not have any fundings for postdoc positions.

 ## News
+* \[CFP\] We are orginazing AAAI-23 workshop on [Multi-Agent Path Finding](http://idm-lab.org/wiki/AAAI23-MAPF/index.php/Main/HomePage).
+Please consider submitting your papers to our workshop.
+The submission deadline is Oct 21st, 2022.
 * \[2022/06\] Invited talk at ICAPS-22 workshop on [Heuristics and Search for Domain-independent Planning](http://icaps22.icaps-conference.org/workshops/HSDIP/).
 * \[2022/05\] Organizing AAMAS-22 workshop on [Optimization and Learning in Multiagent Systems](https://optlearnmas22.github.io/).
 * \[2022/05\] Organizing AAMAS-22 tutorial on [Recent Advances in Multi-Agent Path Finding](http://mapf.info/index.php/Tutorial/AAMAS-22).